garima-mahato/YoloV3/README.md

 Full credit goes to [this](https://github.com/ultralytics/yolov3), and if you are looking for much more detailed explainiation and features, please refer to the original [source](https://github.com/ultralytics/yolov3).

-The credits for this goes to [TheSchoolOfAI](https://github.com/theschoolofai/YoloV3)
+The credits for this goes to [The School Of AI](https://github.com/theschoolofai/YoloV3)

 ## Checking whether YoloV3 trains properly in colab.
 1. Create a folder called weights in the root (YoloV3) folder